top of page

 Issue

-The Social Security program despite its humanitarian intent to aid the elderly is seriously flawed and will be unable to pay its debts in the near future.
+Despite the humanitarian intent to aid the elderly, the Social Security program is seriously flawed and will be unable to pay its debts in the near future.

 If you're lucky enough to live past your life expectancy, collecting benefits would depend on other people signing up and contributing to the plan since the insurance company had spent all of your contributions on other things without your consent.
 Much as how the federal government has done over the years.